 Naturally, the non-committal nature of the JMMC’s statement fueled talks that the production cut deal won’t be extended at all.
 Oil prices initially rallied at the somewhat optimistic tone of the statement before doubts resurfaced and dragged prices back to last week’s lows.

-Kuwait’s Al-Marzouq hinted of the goal posts that they’re looking at.
+Kuwait’s Al-Marzouq hinted at the goalposts that they’re looking at.
 In Bloomberg interview, he shared that (emphasis ours):

 “What we were hoping actually at the beginning that U.S. inventories would slowly come down.
 Not drastically, but slowly come down…What we are looking for is a five-year average of inventories.
 And that stands right now at 285 [million barrels] above that five-year average.
 So once the inventories start going down, hopefully we will go to the five-year average, of which we hope to reach around the end of the third quarter, hopefully.”